xaxulin/neptune-chat/README.md

 # NeptuneTV WordPress Theme

-Custom WordPress theme that recreates the look-and-feel of [neptunetv.com](https://neptunetv.com) and introduces a flexible outdoor product catalog.
+Custom WordPress theme that recreates the look-and-feel of neptunetv and introduces a flexible outdoor product catalog.

 ## Highlights